Top Things to Do in Arizona’s Jerome Ghost Town

 If you’re a history lover, there are a number of great options for you to learn the local lore.

-The Gold King Mine offers fun for all ages, so it’s a great kid-friendly thing to do in Jerome.
-Peer down the gold mine shaft, feed animals in the petting zoo and pan for gold.
-You’ll want to take some time to explore the rather large collections of, well, everything.
-Including some rusty old cars and trucks.
+You’ll want to take some time to explore the rather large collections of, well, everything, including some rusty old cars and trucks.
 It’s open daily from 9 to 5 (in the winter, it opens at 10) and costs $10.

 A great place to learn about the history of Jerome’s mining is the Mine Museum.
 This building was once a saloon and is now a museum.
 Learn about the founding of this town and the activities of the Jerome Historical Society to keep it from becoming just another Old West ghost town.
-It’s open daily from 9 to 5 and costs only $2 to visit.

 Take a Ghost Tour

 If you were wondering if Jerome was haunted, well, rumor has it that it is.
 It’s another interesting aspect of the history of the Jerome ghost town.
-You might expect that the “wickedest town in the West” might just have a few lingering souls.
+You might expect that the “wickedest town in the West” might have a few lingering souls.

 What better way to learn about the history of Jerome than by taking a ghost tour?
-It’ll show you a side of this town that you won’t likely see in the daytime.
+It’ll show you a side of this town you won’t likely see in the daytime.
 And you never know—you might just see one!

 Jerome Restaurants

-Jerome has some really fantastic restaurants that are worth trying when you visit.
+Jerome has some fantastic restaurants that are worth trying when you visit.
 They range from casual “greasy spoon” places to some upscale options.

 If you want casual, there’s no better place than the Haunted Hamburger.
 Not only do you get some amazing views, but this is the “it” place in Jerome.
 It’s the best-known restaurant in town, and rumor has it, there may just be a ghostly being that could enjoy lunch with you.

-Hotels in Jerome AZ
+Hotels in Jerome, AZ

 The Connor Hotel is right on the street when you enter Jerome in a fun area.
 It’s a cool historic building conveniently right next to Caduceus.
 And Forty-Eight Wineworks is in the building as well.
 So, you are literally within crawling distance of your bed, should you need it!